 If you would like to know more about becoming a Councillor, we have answered some of the most frequently asked questions below.
 At the very bottom of this page is a downloadable booklet from the Conservative Councillors Association with more in-depth details which we highly recommend for anyone interested in taking this step.
-Or, for an informal chat, please call our office on 01869 811236.

 Ready to throw your hat in the ring?
 TELL US.
 Email firstname.lastname@example.org

 What does a local Councillor do?

 Local Councillors play an important role in bringing about positive change in their communities.
 You would be elected primarily to be an advocate for your area and a voice for the residents that live there.
 You would be expected to know your patch so you can raise any issues of concern and help to resolve any problems that may arise.
 Responding to residents’ queries (casework) will form a large part of your role.
 Councillors also make connections with, and support, local organisations, interest groups and businesses.
 While the main responsibility of a Councillor is to represent their residents, Councillors will also help develop strategic council policies – scrutinising decisions and reviewing policy proposals.

 You do not need any special qualifications to be a Councillor.
 It is important that Councils have Councillors with a broad range of skills and life experience.
 Having good communication and interpersonal skills, problem-solving and organisational skills and being able to work in a team and see things from someone else’s perspective are all helpful attributes, but the main credentials are an interest in your community and a willingness to learn.
 Knowledge, experience and confidence will soon follow.